wang-lab/sgDesigner/README.md

    XGBoost: 0.80
 ```

-## INSTALLATION OF sgDesigner STANDALONE PROGRAM
+## Installation of sgDesigner standalone program

 1. Place the sgDesigner.tar.gz file anywhere in your Linux system and uncompress using the following command:

 ```
    'tar -xzvf sgDesigner.tar.gz'
 ```
    The installation should complete within 5 seconds.

 2. Copy your input FASTA files into the newly created sgDesigner directory.